It Couldn't Happen Here: Development

 The original idea of making a film emerged from the band's reluctance to go on tour.
 "We'd planned to do this very theatrical, elaborate tour last year, with the idea of filming it," Tennant said.
-"We'd hired theater directors and stage designers, then to our horror we discovered we couldn't afford to take the show on the road.
+"We'd hired theatre directors and stage designers, then to our horror we discovered we couldn't afford to take the show on the road.
 That's when someone suggested making a full-length feature instead."

 The band hoped that a film would satisfy the fans' demand to see them in live action.

 "People wanted to see us, and the film seemed like a good idea," said Tennant.